 Works in the Porter Valley

-The 2nd Thursday and 4th Tuesday in each month is a Work Day.
+The 2nd Thursday and 4th Tuesday in each month is a Work Morning which starts at 10am and finishes about 1pm.
 If you would like to join us please just turn up on the day.
 See the calendar below for dates and meeting points.

 We meet up with the Rangers and get involved with whatever practical tasks need doing – clearing brambles, cutting back undergrowth encroaching on paths, litter-picking, and many more activities.